 At 25 minutes prior to the scheduled start-time, the R1 standing in front of the score table shall raise a coin in the air and double-whistle to summon the captains and head coaches for the pre-match conference.
+Coaches, please submit Roster/Line-up sheet to the R2.
 After the conference, start the clock and notify scorekeeper of the coin toss result.

-- From their end lines, R1 signals teams to enter their court via sideline to net. - Teams are required to take their starting positions without delay. - Officials and line judges move to their positions. - Line-up checks and start the match.
+- National Anthem (Teams do not go back to their bench/sideline) - From their end lines, R1 signals teams to enter their court via sideline to net. - Teams are required to take their starting positions without delay. - Officials and line judges move to their positions. - Line-up checks and start the match.

-Note:
+Note: 1) Teams are not allowed to take the full court until the Horn sounds at 13 and 7 minutes.

-- 1) Teams are not allowed to take the full court until the Horn sounds at 13 and 7 minutes. - 2) Should the scoreboard clock malfunction or become unavailable, then the R2 will use a single-whistle for Warnings and a double-whistle for HORN as listed above.
+2) Should the scoreboard clock malfunction or become unavailable, then the R2 will use a single-whistle for Warnings and a double-whistle for HORN as listed above.